 We are a biopharmaceutical company committed to developing and commercializing novel medicines with the potential to transform the lives of people with debilitating disorders of the brain.
-Our first product, ZULRESSOTM (brexanolone) injection, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 for the treatment of postpartum depression, or PPD, in adults, and was made commercially available in the U.S. beginning on June 24, 2019.
-We have a portfolio of other product candidates with a current focus on modulating two critical CNS receptor systems, GABA and NMDA.
+Our first product, ZULRESSO® (brexanolone) CIV injection, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 for the treatment of postpartum depression, or PPD, in adults, and was made commercially available in the U.S. beginning on June 24, 2019.
+We have a portfolio of other product candidates with a current focus on modulating two critical central nervous system, or CNS, receptor systems, GABA and NMDA.
 The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function via activation of GABAA receptors.
 The NMDA-type receptors of the glutamate receptor system are a major excitatory receptor system in the CNS.
 Dysfunction in these systems is implicated in a broad range of CNS disorders.
-We are targeting CNS indications where patient populations are easily identified, clinical endpoints are welldefined, and development pathways are feasible.
+We are targeting CNS indications where patient populations are easily identified, clinical endpoints are well-defined, and development pathways are feasible.

-The COVID-19 pandemic is causing major disruptions to businesses and financial markets worldwide.
-We are closely monitoring the impact of COVID-19 on our employees, and our business operations.
-We have adopted a series of precautionary measures in an effort to protect our employees and mitigate the potential spread of COVID-19 in the community.
+The COVID-19 pandemic has caused and may continue to cause major disruptions to businesses and financial markets worldwide.
+The pandemic continues to significantly impact the U.S. Given the rapid development and continued fluidity of the COVID-19 pandemic, we cannot predict its course or for how long and to what extent it will continue to have a negative impact in the U.S. and worldwide.
+We are closely monitoring the impact of the pandemic on our employees, and our business operations.
+We have adopted a series of precautionary measures in an effort to protect our employees and mitigate the potential spread of COVID-19 in our community.
 For example, we have instituted a remote work policy for our employees, including our field-based employees, and have temporarily replaced all in-person meetings and interactions with virtual interactions.

-The recent rapid spread of COVID-19 in the U.S. has resulted in a significant reduction in patient demand for ZULRESSO and in the number of sites available to administer ZULRESSO.
+The rapid spread of COVID-19 in the U.S. has resulted in a significant reduction in patient demand for ZULRESSO and in the number of sites available to administer ZULRESSO.
 This has had a negative impact on our revenue from sales of ZULRESSO.
-The pandemic may also negatively impact our ongoing and planned development activities.
-Concerns, precautions and restrictions arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation; impede enrollment; impair the conduct of our trials or integrity of our data; or cause us to pause trials, in each case which may significantly impact our ability to meet our expected timelines or may significantly increase our costs or impact other aspects of our business, or cause us to have to change our plans.
-To date, we and our third-party suppliers and contract manufacturing partners have been able to continue to supply ZULRESSO and our product candidates, and currently do not anticipate any interruptions in supply.
-Any prolonged material disruptions to the work of our employees, suppliers, contract manufacturers, or vendors could negatively impact our activities, availability of supplies, or our operating results.
-In addition, the COVID-19 pandemic has caused major volatility in capital markets and a significant global economic downturn, and the Company's ability to access the capital markets in the future could be impacted if disruptions in the capital markets and the economic downturn continue.
+The COVID-19 pandemic may also negatively impact our ongoing and planned development activities.
+While to date we have not experienced significant impacts to our development activities, concerns, precautions and restrictions arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation; impede enrollment; impair the conduct, auditing, monitoring, or completion of our trials; impair or impede the timeliness and completion of our data collection and analysis efforts or the integrity of our data; or cause us to pause trials.
+Any of these effects may significantly impact our ability to meet our expected timelines or increase our costs, impact other aspects of our business, or cause us to have to change our plans.
+To date, we and our third-party suppliers and contract manufacturing partners have been able to continue to supply ZULRESSO and our product candidates without significant disruption, and we currently do not anticipate any interruptions in supply.
+Any prolonged material disruptions to the work of our employees, suppliers, contract manufacturers, or vendors as a result of the COVID-19 pandemic could negatively impact our business, results of operations, and activities.
+In addition, the COVID-19 pandemic has caused major volatility in capital markets and a significant global economic downturn, and the Company's ability to access the capital markets in the future could be negatively impacted if volatility in the capital markets and the economic downturn continue.